Multiplier bootstrap of tail copulas with applications: Multiplier bootstrap approximation

-Finally, a comparison of the variance and the bias of the two bootstrap procedures investigated in Figure \ref{pic:cov} reveals that the $pdm$ bootstrap has a smaller bias than the $dm$-bootstrap, whereas the variance is slightly larger.
-On the other hand the differences with respect to the MSE are nearly not visible.
+These findings have ambiguous consequences.
+If we are interested only in the covariances of the limiting variable $\Gb_{\ltchat}$, then a larger value of $k$ for the bootstrap is advisable.
+However, because the bootstrap is not able to capture the true bias of the empirical tail copula process, some care is needed if we are interested in approximations of the whole distribution of $\sqrt{k}(\ltchat-\ltc)$ (as is required in Section~\ref{sec:tcapplications}).
+In this case a careful choice of $k$ for estimating the tail copula becomes even more important; we are confronted with the strong requirement of a small bias for this estimator.
+Finally, a comparison of the variance and the bias of the two bootstrap procedures investigated in Figure~\ref{pic:cov} reveals that the $\mathit{pdm}$ bootstrap has a smaller bias, but a slightly larger variance, than the $\mathit{dm}$ bootstrap.
+On the other hand, the differences with respect to the MSE are nearly undetectable.